Skip to main content

 1993

-Less than a decade in, we’ve assembled a private-pilot network of 200 and coordinated more than 2,000 flights from coast to coast.
+In less than a decade, we’ve assembled a network of 200 private pilots and coordinated more than 2,000 flights from coast to coast.

 1996

-We change our name to Miracle Flights For Kids.
+We changed our name to Miracle Flights For Kids.

 1999